Predictive Analytics Development: Data-Driven Development

 Model type: Machine learning algorithms, hierarchical clustering, or clustering models such as k-means

-Use case: Targeting particular segments with specialised marketing strategies by classifying customers based on shared characteristics.
+Use case: Targeting particular segments with specialized marketing strategies by classifying customers based on shared characteristics.

 Use cases of Predictive analytics

-Numerous industries can benefit from predictive analysis, which enables people and organisations to make better decisions.
+Numerous industries can benefit from predictive analytics, which enables individuals and organizations to make better decisions.
 Here are some important activities:

 1. Business forecasting